groob/radigast/README.md

 # Plugins
 Radigast supports two types of plugins:
 The first type of plugin is a Go plugin that must be compiled with the Radigast cli tool.
-See more under `Developing Go Plugins`
+See more under `Developing Go Plugins`.
+Note: The plugins in /plugins/all are not currently compiled into the released binary as not everyone will find them useful.

 The second type of plugin uses JSON-RPC and can be written in most languages.
+There is a python example under [examples-rpc](https://github.com/groob/radigast/tree/master/example-rpc/python)

 An RPC plugin must provide the following methods:
- For an RPC plugin to work, it must offer the following methods:

 ```Go
  Name() string